sigsum/sigsum/doc/api.md

 [SHA256](https://csrc.nist.gov/csrc/media/publications/fips/180/4/final/documents/fips180-4-draft-aug2014.pdf).
 Logs must sign tree heads using [Ed25519](https://tools.ietf.org/html/rfc8032).
-Log witnesses must also sign tree heads using Ed25519.
+Log witnesses must cosign signed tree heads using Ed25519.

 All other parts that are not Merkle tree related should use SHA256 as the hash function.
 Using more than one hash function would increases